Description

 Prerequisites:

-• Provide documentation of health examination within 6 months prior to starting Nursing Program Core Courses
+• Provide documentation of health examination within 6 months before starting Nursing Program Core Courses.

 • Provide TB test within one year of starting Nursing Program Core Courses or Chest X-ray Documentation within two years of starting Nursing Program Core Courses.
-(Must be renewed if date expires at any point during the program)
+(Must be renewed if the date expires at any point during the program.)

-• 10 Panel Drug Screen within 6 months prior to starting Nursing Program Core Courses
+• 10 Panel Drug Screen within two months before starting Nursing Program Core Courses.

-• Possess a current eight hours American Heart Association CPR Certification prior to starting Nursing Core Courses for those entering with a valid, active, unrestricted LPN license from the state and prior to the Nursing program core courses for all other students
+• Possess a current eight-hours American Heart Association CPR Certification before starting Nursing Core Courses for those entering with a valid, active, unrestricted state LPN license and prior to the Nursing program core courses for all other students.

 • Medical insurance is required prior to the first day of beginning general education courses.